collocations.org

 high, top

-VERB + NOTE
+VERB + note

 6. quality/feeling

-brighter, cheerful, happier, lighter, optimistic, positive
+brighter, cheerful, happier, hopeful, lighter, optimistic, positive, upbeat

 On a brighter note …